 Look at Venezuela.

-More oil reserves could be the richest nation on earth, and yet the corruption, the promises of perfect everything, government provided everything.
+More oil reserves could be the richest nation on earth, and yet the corruption, the promises of perfect everything government provided everything, they live in poverty, squalor.

-It is look at what's going on.
+It is, look at what's going on.

 It is such a waste.